kylegilman/video-embed-thumbnail-generator/readme.txt

 = Why doesn't my video play? =

 Most of the time your video doesn't play because it's not encoded in the right format.
 Videos have containers like mp4, mov, ogv, mkv, flv, etc and within those containers there are video and audio codecs like H.264, MPEG-4, VP8, etc. The best option for this plugin is an mp4 container with H.264 video and AAC audio.
 It's confusing, but there is a codec usually identified simply as "MPEG-4" of "MPEG-4 Visual" which is not the same thing as H.264 even if it's in an mp4 container. mp4s with MPEG-4 video will not play in most browsers, and if you don't use AAC audio you won't get any audio.
+I highly recommend using <a href="http://handbrake.fr/">Handbrake</a> to make a file with H.264 video and AAC audio in an MP4 container.

 Use <a href="http://mediaarea.net/en/MediaInfo">MediaInfo</a> to get really detailed information about your media files.